History

 2004

-The Rev. James W. Williams began his ministry as the eighteenth rector of Grace
+The Rev. James W. Williams began his ministry as the nineteenth rector of Grace.

 2004